Biosecurity: health protection and sanitation strategies for cattle

 - provide plastic boots

-- restrict visitors from their farm if the visitor has been on a farm with a contagious foreign animal disease within the previous five days
+- restrict visitors from their farm if the visitor has been on a farm with a contagious foreign animal disease within the previous 5 days

 In case of an outbreak of a foreign animal disease in Ontario, federal veterinarians may impose bans on cattle movements to prevent the spread of contagious diseases from animal to animal.
 There would also be other control actions to stop the disease from spreading.